junxit/us-congress-code/title-42/chapter-6a/sec-247d.md

 ### Amendments

+2016—Subsec. (f).
+Pub.
+L. 114–255 added subsec. (f).
 2013—Subsec. (e).
 Pub.
 L. 113–5 added subsec. (e).
 2002—Subsec. (a).
 Pub.
 L. 107–188, § 158, substituted “grants, providing awards for expenses, and” for “grants and” in concluding provisions.
 Pub.
 L. 107–188, § 144(a), inserted at end of concluding provisions “Any such determination of a public health emergency terminates upon the Secretary declaring that the emergency no longer exists, or upon the expiration of the 90-day period beginning on the date on which the determination is made by the Secretary, whichever occurs first.
 Determinations that terminate under the preceding sentence may be renewed by the Secretary (on the basis of the same or additional facts), and the preceding sentence applies to each such renewal.
 Not later than 48 hours after making a determination under this subsection of a public health emergency (including a renewal), the Secretary shall submit to the Congress written notification of the determination.”
 Subsec. (d).
 Pub.
 L. 107–188, § 141, added subsec. (d).

 ### Effective Date of 2002 Amendment